LunguRares/Cryptogram-Project/Questions.md

     -Users can't edit their own stats in any way

 ### As a developer, I want the user data and cryptograms to be saved as a text file so that the information is stored between sessions.
-    -
-    -
+    - The cryptogram progress will be saved after every move in an external text file.
+    - The cryptogram progress will be loaded upon signin so that the user can proceed with their progress from their last session.

 ### As a user, I would like to be notified if the puzzle is correct when I input the last letter, so that I know when the game is completed.
-    -Meesage appears on screen telling the user they have successfully completed the puzzle -No message if the mapping is wrong i.e fill in all letters and senetence is incorrect
+    - Meesage appears on screen telling the user they have successfully completed the puzzle
+    - No message if the mapping is wrong i.e fill in all letters and senetence is incorrect
+    - This will only occur when the last letter has been input and there is no blank spaces left on the board.